Zed Bias

 Dave Jones, better known as Zed Bias, is an English electronic musician based in Manchester, who operates within the UK garage/2-step, broken beat and UK funky genres, as a producer and as a DJ.
 He has also released material under various pseudonyms including Maddslinky and is one half of the duo Phuturistix.

-Bias is best known for his single "Neighbourhood" which reached No. 25 on the UK charts in July 2000, having created a large underground response from late 1999 in its original version.
-Living in Milton Keynes at the time, he collaborated with several other local artists and DJs resulting in a host of well-received tracks and remixes early in his producing career, such as "Standard Hoodlum Issue" with DJ Spatts (the Criminal Minds) and DJ Principle with "All Night Jam".
+Bias is best known for his single "Neighbourhood" which reached No. 25 on the UK charts in July 2000, having created a large underground response from late 1999 in its original version, and which started life as a dubplate for local DJ Glenn Woods.
+Living in Milton Keynes at the time, he collaborated with several other local artists and DJs resulting in a host of well-received tracks and remixes early in his producing career, such as "Standard Hoodlum Issue" with DJ Spatts (The Criminal Minds) and DJ Principle with "All Night Jam".
 Some of these have been released on his own Sidewinder/Sidestepper and Biasonic labels.

 Bias started to record under the Maddslinky name in 2001, resulting in the album Make Your Peace in 2003 and a second Make a Change in 2010.
 Around the same time, he also became one half of the production duo Phuturistix and has been engaged in remixing duties for many well-known artists.

 Bias' releases, which explore a more experimental or progressive side of the 2-step garage sound, have been hailed as a crucial element in the establishment of dubstep as a definable sound or genre.